mwojnars/hypertag/docs/index.md

 - **skip** (tag = None, attr = None, value = ATTR_DEFINED, **attrs):

-  returns a mostly-deep copy of the original DOM; the copy has the same structure (nodes, relations, parents and descendants), but the subtrees rooted at selected nodes (satisfying the constraints) are _removed_.
+  creates a mostly-deep copy of the original DOM, then truncates the subtrees rooted at selected nodes (the ones that satisfy the constraints).
-  All nodes in the new DOM are copies of the original ones and can be altered without affecting the original DOM.
+  The new DOM is returned.
+All the nodes are copies of the original ones and can be altered without affecting the original DOM.

 Constraints for `select` and `skip` are defined through function arguments, which restrict what nodes get selected.
 The conditions below can be combined: